zoomix/ionic_feeder/README.md

 * Time since last Feeding works across days.
 * Modify old feeding.
 * Does a full resync on a day without registered feedings (bug)
+* Add updatedAt-field to feedings to sync deletes and modifies.

 ##Used plugins